Skip to content

 • [AppDelegate applicationDidBecomeActive:] is called when the application is moving from inactive to active state.

-Many applications execute critical code in these sections and therefore they're normally a good starting point in order to follow the code systematically.
+Many applications execute critical code in these sections.
+Therefore, they're a good starting point for systematically following the code.

-Once we're done with the analysis of all the functions in the AppDelegate class, we can conclude that there is no relevant code present.
-The lack of any code in the above functions raises the question - from where is the application's initialization code being called?
+Once we've completed the analysis of all functions in the AppDelegate class, we can conclude that there is no relevant code.
+The absence of any code in the functions above raises the question: from where is the application's initialization code being called?

-Luckily the current application has a small code base, and we can find another ViewController class in the Symbol Tree view.
-In this class, function viewDidLoad function looks interesting.
+Fortunately, the current application has a small codebase, and we can find another ViewController class in the Symbol Tree view.
+In this class, the function viewDidLoad looks interesting.
 If you check the documentation of viewDidLoad, you can see that it can also be used to perform additional initialization on views.

-If we check the decompilation of this function, there are a few interesting things going on.
-For instance, there is a call to a native function at line 31 and a label is initialized with a setHidden flag set to 1 in lines 27-29.
+If we examine the decompilation of this function, we see a few interesting things.
+For instance, there is a call to a native function at line 31, and a label is initialized with a setHidden flag set to 1 in lines 27-29.
 You can keep a note of these observations and continue exploring the other functions in this class.
-For brevity, exploring the other parts of the function is left as an exercise for the readers.
+For brevity, studying the different parts of the function is left as an exercise for the readers.

 In our first step, we observed that the application verifies the input string only when the UI button is pressed.
 Thus, analyzing the buttonClick function is an obvious target.
-As earlier mentioned, this function also contains the string we see in the pop-ups.
-At line 29 a decision is being made, which is based on the result of isEqualString (output saved in uVar1 at line 23).
-The input for the comparison is coming from the text input field (from the user) and the value of the label.
+As mentioned earlier, this function also contains the string we see in the pop-ups.
+At line 29, a decision is being made, which is based on the result of isEqualString (output saved in uVar1 at line 23).
+The input for the comparison comes from the text input field (from the user) and from the label value.
 Therefore, we can assume that the hidden flag is stored in that label.

-Now we have followed the complete flow and have all the information about the application flow.
-We also concluded that the hidden flag is present in a text label and in order to determine the value of the label, we need to revisit viewDidLoad function, and understand what is happening in the native function identified.
-Analysis of the native function is discussed in Reviewing Disassembled Native Code.
+We have now completed the whole flow and have all the information about the application.
+We also concluded that the hidden flag is present in a text label, and to determine the label's value, we need to revisit the viewDidLoad function and understand what is happening in the identified native function.
+The native function is analyzed in Reviewing Disassembled Native Code.